janalin/lvm4j/Readme.md

 ```bash
 ./make.sh
 ```
-Calling make will create a jar <code>ss-hmm.jar</code> in the current directory.
+Calling make will create the jars <code>ss-hmm.jar</code>, <code>ss-hmm-trainer.jar</code> and <code>ss-hmm-predictor.jar</code>  in the current directory.

 ## Required files

-<code>ss-hmm</code> needs several files for training or prediction.
+<code>ss-hmm-trainer</code> and <code>ss-hmm-predictor</code> need several files.
 Folder <code>data</code> contains examples of all relevant files.
+For training a file of observations (fasta.txt) and states (seqs.txt) is required.
+Furthermore a file that specifies the structure of the HMM is needed (hmm.xml).
+For prediction a file of observations (fasta.txt) and the trained HMM are needed (hmm.trained.xml).
+If you are using your own files, make sure that they have the same format as the provided ones.

 ##### Observations/states files